uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 For machines, a computer program can convert any regular expression to an FSA, and then the computer can follow very simple rules to check the input.

 The simplest kind of matching is just entering some text to match.
-Open the interactive below and type the text "cat" into the box labeled "Regular expression":
+Open the interactive below and type "cat" into the box:

 {interactive slug="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 1" parameters="text=The fat cat sat on the mat.%0AThe vindication was catastrophic.%0AThe bilocation of the cataract required certification.%0AThe 42 buffalo baffled them with a pfffffffft sound.%0APennsylvania 6-5000.%0AAssorted exhalations: pfft pffft pft.%0AWas that a match or was it not?"}